 We offer private label cards and co-branded cards for commercial customers that are similar to our consumer offerings.
-We also offer a commercial pay-in-full accounts receivable product to a wide range of business customers, and are rolling out an improved customer experience for this product with enhanced functionality.
+We also offer a commercial pay-in-full accounts receivable product to a wide range of business customers.
 We offer commercial credit products primarily through our Retail Card platform to the commercial customers of our Retail Card partners.